spritlesoftware/our-website/content/english/products/natural-language-processing.md

 ---
-title : "Natural Language Processing" description : "The modern patient expects to be able to contact their doctor 24/7 a day and clinicians can now use telemedicine to monetize remote assistance." layout : "solutions-l-r" draft : false
+title : "Natural Language Processing | spritle.com"
+description : "The modern patient expects to be able to contact their doctor 24/7 a day and clinicians can now use telemedicine to monetize remote assistance." layout : "solutions-l-r" draft : false